okaybueno/service-generator/README.md

 # IMPORTANT ❗
-**This package has been discontinued so it won't receive any other update.
-If you're using it please consider migrating to another solution – or fork it and depend on your version own package.**
+**This package has been discontinued and it won't receive any other updates.
+If you're using it please consider migrating to another solution – or fork it and depend on your own version of package.**

 ---